The Cost of Working Together

 Two Companies, Same Opportunity, Different Outcomes

 The project got approved, but with fragmented ownership.
-Product owned the technical side.
+Product owned the technical spec.
 Sales owned the go-to-market.
 Customer success owned onboarding.
 They each reported into different VPs with different priorities.
-Engineering built the integration based on product’s spec .
+Engineering built the integration based on product’s spec.
 But, they didn’t hear directly from customers about how they’d actually use it.
 Sales kept promising features on calls that weren’t in the spec.
 Customer success learned about the new integration the week before launch.
 They had no documentation, no training, and no input into the user experience.

 The integration shipped five months late.
 By then, two of their three largest accounts had already signed with a competitor.
 The accounts that stayed found the new product clunky.
 It technically worked, but it didn’t match their actual workflows.
 This happened because nobody with direct customer knowledge had real authority in the design process.

+Company A’s coordination costs did more than slow them down.
 The months of internal negotiation.
 The misaligned incentives.
 The information that never reached the people who needed it.
 Leaders focused on empire building rather than value generation.
+Those costs consumed the opportunity.
 By the time they shipped, the market had moved.

 Why Internal Coordination Becomes More Expensive as Companies Grow